imytk/ALIFE_Public_Expo/Zone 4 - Fundamentals 1 - Emergence & Self-Organisation/placards/zone_4_placard.md

 - **Design Resilient Systems**: Create computer networks, robotic swarms, and even smart cities that can adapt and recover from failures without needing a central controller.

-- **Explore Novel Forms of Life**: Imagine forms of life that don't need a single "body" or "brain," but exist as distributed, self-organizing networks of interacting components.
+- **Explore Novel Forms of Life**: Imagine forms of life that don't need a single "body" or "brain", but exist as distributed, self-organizing networks of interacting components.

 By understanding emergence, we gain a crucial tool for building artificial systems that truly behave as if they are alive, adaptive, and intelligent.